fastly/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 * `vcl` - (Optional) A set of custom VCL configuration blocks.
 The ability to upload custom VCL code is not enabled by default for new Fastly accounts (see the [Fastly documentation](https://docs.fastly.com/guides/vcl/uploading-custom-vcl) for details).
+* `dictionary` - (Optional) A set of dictionaries that allow the storing of key values pair for use within VCL functions.

 The `domain` block supports: